CINCINNATI -- I first saw the social media post around 7 p.m. Sunday evening.

-Social media amateur sleuths already misidentified one man.
+King and his legion of social media amateur sleuths already misidentified one man .
 In past violent incidents -- like the Atlanta Olympics bombing and Sandy Hook shooting -- the media had misidentified suspects.

 We felt a responsibility to gain confirmation from someone official that Borden was charged with a crime or at the very least he is a suspect.
 Without that confirmation – despite the fact that hundreds of thousands of people had seen Borden's photo on social media – we did not report the allegations against him.

 We received several complaints that we should be reporting on the accusations against Borden .